yasuf/show-the-code/next_design_yasu/client/README.md

 Rendered from generated JS/CSS.

-## How to develop a widget in a Next.js project

-1. **Create a Next.js Project**: Set up a new Next.js project using `create-next-app` or by initializing a new project manually.

-2. **Design and Develop the Widget Component**: Create a React component that represents your widget.
-This component should be configurable and customizable, allowing clients to specify parameters such as colors, styles, content, etc.

-3. **Implement Configuration Options**: Add functionality to your widget component to accept configuration options as props.
-These options will allow clients to customize the appearance and behavior of the widget according to their preferences.

-4. **Export Widget Functionality**: Implement functionality to export the widget as a JavaScript file along with its associated CSS styles.
-This file should contain the necessary code to render the widget based on the provided configuration options.

-5. **Integrate Custom HTML Tag**: Define a custom HTML tag (e.g., `<custom-widget>`) that clients can use to embed the widget into their HTML landing pages.
-This tag should include a special ID attribute that the widget JavaScript code can target to render the widget.

-6. **Package Widget for Distribution**: Set up the necessary tooling and build processes to package the widget into a distributable format.
-This may involve bundling the JavaScript and CSS files, minifying code, and generating documentation.

-7. **Provide Documentation and Usage Examples**: Create documentation that explains how clients can configure, embed, and use the widget in their landing pages.
-Include usage examples and code snippets to make it easy for clients to integrate the widget into their projects.

 ## How to edit files each language the widget

 1. **Organize Language Files**: Create separate language files for each supported language in your project.
 These files can be JSON, JavaScript, or any other format that is convenient for storing language translations and text.